Archive for the ‘John's Children’ Category

 Listen: Come And Play With Me In The Garden / John's Children

-True story: In the early 80’s, I did a weekly 2 radio hour show called Import/Export for the mainstream rock station in Rochester, WCMF.
-It was tucked away at midnight on Tuesdays, and in today’s market it’d be deemed as a ’specialty show’, where all the bands/records that are left of center and on the way up, get a weekly spin.
+True story: In the early 80′s, I did a weekly two radio hour show called Import/Export for the mainstream rock station in Rochester, WCMF.
+It was tucked away at midnight on Tuesdays, and in today’s market it’d be deemed as a specialty show, where all the bands/records that are left of center and on the way up get a weekly spin.
 It was loads of fun.

-When the station decided to leave the building they’d been housed in since the 60’s to a much smaller location, their massive record library needed to be eliminated due to space restrictions.
-Oddly, instead of inviting the staff to help thin it out (take whatever you want – we’re about to toss it anyways), give it away to the needy, or super serve their listeners with a free for all, they instead chose to rent a dumpster and fill it daily until the massive library was eliminated.
-How nice of them.
+When the station decided to leave the building they’d been housed in since the 60′s to a much smaller location, their massive record library needed to be eliminated due to space restrictions.
+Oddly, instead of inviting the staff to help thin it out and take whatever you want, give it away to the needy, or super serve their listeners with a free for all, they instead chose to rent a dumpster and fill it daily until the massive library was eliminated over the course of a week.

 On that particular Tuesday, I left the station somewhere around 3am, as I’d always stay awhile and visit with Roger McCall, who was my co-host and did the normal overnight shift that followed.
 I just couldn’t resist having a look into that dumpster.
 I must tell you, the area and parking lot were a touch daunting anyways.
 Being in a very quiet part of town, and not the nicest either, I always made a quick dash to the car.